LNUitTutor/WpfCrossLightModel/README.md

 - Grid, StackPanel, Canvas and combinations of it

-The application can work in two modes: in the manual mode user switches lamps one by one by pressing the button, in the automatic mode a stopwatch helps to switch lamp.
+The application can work in two modes: in the manual mode user switches lamps one by one by pressing the button, in the automatic mode a timer helps to switch lamp.
 A user can define durations of glow of the lamps.